Thailand: Highlights from Phuket, Koh Phi Phi and Phang Nga Bay

 9 Days; return flight from London: £400; everything else: cheap!

-Matthew and I took one and a half weeks of holiday in May this year to spend some time in the sun and eat great Thai food.
+Matthew and I took one and a half weeks of holiday in May 2017 to spend some time in the sun and eat great Thai food.
 Thailand was my first experience in Asia, and I believe there would not have been a better country to introduce me to this continent.
 From the weather to landscapes, culture and food, everything about Thailand made me feel glad to have been there and it is a shame I didn’t have time to see the whole country.
 But heeey, we need to be wise with our 25 days of annual leave huh?

 Thailand is now one of these famous tourist hot points, and I know I am just one of the many people who have been there, but I want to share my highlights with you.